prod-feng/Upgrade-Lustre-Client-on-Centos-6/README.md

 >```......```

-To compile the source code, I needed to install some extra packages, the compiling process propmted those usefull information for referecing.
+To compile the source code, I needed to install some extra packages, the compiling process propmted those usefull information for referencing.

 I first tried to use rpmbuild version 4.8.0-59.
 It seems any earlier rpmbuild version can not work.
 I decided to run rpmbuild as a regular user to compile the code, instead of running it as an admin, in case it may cause mess.
 To do this, I need to set the rpm macro of "~/.rpmmacros", with something like a line of "%_topdir    /local/feng/rpm".
 There I have enough local disk space, not NFS which I heard may cause issue.